Samhain – 1647

 Grabbing the basket and flagon, they unlock the door to the cellar.

 ‘It takes little these days, my dear.
 There are witch-hunts throughout the land.
 It only needs an accusation, from a spiteful neighbour, to be arrested.
 Knowing how to treat a cold can be enough.
 But this be the Squire’s doing.
 Revenge because I spoke against him.
-Whatever happens to me, you must continue my work, for you have the same desire to uncover things covered, to explain the mysterious.’
+Whatever happens to me, you must continue my work.
+You have the same desire to uncover things covered, to explain the mysterious.’

 Smiling conspiratorially, Mizzy says, ‘I have drugged them mother, we can escape!’